open-sauced/docs/docs/features/insights.md

 After you've created your Insights Page, share it with your team.

-Sharing this page with teammates ensures that everyone is well-informed about the project's status and can collaborate more effectively.
+Sharing this page with your team ensures that everyone is well-informed about the project's status and can collaborate more effectively.
 It fosters a collaborative environment where team members can align their efforts, make informed decisions, and collectively work toward the organization's success.

 ### How to Share Insights Page